archer-developer/fos-user-bundle/docs/installation.rst

 .. note::

-    Pay close attention to the name, ``main``, that we have given to the firewall which the NucleosUserBundle is configured in.
-You will use this in the next step when you configure the NucleosUserBundle.
+    Pay close attention to the name, ``main``, that we have given to the firewall which the FOSUserBundle is configured in.
+You will use this in the next step when you configure the FOSUserBundle.

-Step 5: Configure the NucleosUserBundle
+Step 5: Configure the FOSUserBundle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that you have properly configured your application's ``security.yaml`` to work
-with the NucleosUserBundle, the next step is to configure the bundle to work with
+with the FOSUserBundle, the next step is to configure the bundle to work with
 the specific needs of your application.

-Add the following configuration to your ``config/packages/nucleos_user.yaml`` file according to which type
+Add the following configuration to your ``config/packages/FOS_user.yaml`` file according to which type
 of datastore you are using.

 .. code-block:: yaml

-    # config/packages/nucleos_user.yaml
+    # config/packages/FOS_user.yaml
-    nucleos_user:
+    FOS_user:
         db_driver: orm # other valid values is 'mongodb'
         firewall_name: main
         user_class: App\Entity\User